 Stockholders who wish to submit candidates for consideration by the Nominating & Governance Committee for election at an annual or special meeting of stockholders should follow the procedure described in our Bylaws.
-As disclosed in the Company's Form 8-K filed with the SEC on June 10, 2011, the Board has adopted revisions to our Bylaws to, among other things, expand the advance notice requirements for stockholders to nominate candidates for election to the Board.
 The Nominating & Governance Committee applies the same standards in considering candidates submitted by stockholders as it does in evaluating candidates submitted by members of the Board.
-The Nominating & Governance Committee recommended the eight nominees for election at this year's annual meeting, all of whom are currently serving as directors.
+The Nominating & Governance Committee recommended the nominees for election at this year's annual meeting, all of whom are currently serving as directors.